omarandlorraine/strop/THEORY_OF_OPERATION.md

 operation of strop.

-Validation costs: Ensuring the correctness of candidate programs can be computationally expensive, so strop includes a basic fuzz-tester only.
+Validation costs: Ensuring the correctness of candidate programs can be computationally expensive, so strop includes some basic tests only, which are a fuzz-tester and is static analysis.

 Convergence: Stochastic methods do not guarantee finding the global optimum (that is, the most optimal program), nor do they guarantee finding a solution